Inworld AI builds the voice infrastructure behind production language learning apps, including

 Yes.
 Learners develop pronunciation habits from what they hear.
 Lower-quality TTS with unnatural prosody or incorrect intonation patterns can teach incorrect pronunciation.

-How many languages does Inworld TTS support?
+How many languages does Realtime TTS support?

-The Inworld Speech-to-Speech API delivers the full conversational pipeline in a single API call: speech input, LLM reasoning, and voice output.
+The Inworld Realtime API delivers the full conversational pipeline in a single API call: speech input, LLM reasoning, and voice output.
 For language learning apps, this means developers can build real-time conversational tutors without stitching together separate speech recognition, LLM, and TTS providers.
 It reduces orchestration complexity and latency by handling the entire interaction pipeline as one integrated service.